-Grandma's old fashioned peanut brittle recipes make the most scrumptiously chewy crunchy candy imaginable.
-If you love the taste of peanuts and toffee, then you'll love eating the authentic peanut brittle!
+Grandma's old fashioned peanut brittle recipes make the most scrumptiously delicious chewy crunchy candy imaginable.
+If you love the taste of peanuts and toffee, then you will love eating this authentic peanut brittle.

-If you've never tasted it, then you're in for a HUGE treat.
-Of all the homemade candies, brittles are one of the easiest to make and among the most delicious to eat.
+If you've never tasted brittle, then you're in for a BIG treat.
+Of all the homemade candies, brittles are one of the easiest to make and among the most satisfyingly delicious.

 One cup brown sugar, 3/4 cup peanuts.
 Put shelled peanuts, chopped if desired, in a buttered pan to set in a warm place.
 Melt sugar, stirring constantly and with considerable pressure.
 I find an old-fashioned iron frying pan is best for this.

 When the sugar is a golden-brown liquid stir in hot peanuts very quickly.
 Pour into greased pan and spread thin by tilting pan.
 When cold, break into desired-sized pieces.

 One cup granulated sugar, one-quarter cup chopped peanuts.
 Heat sugar until it is melted, stirring constantly.
 Add chopped nuts and pour quickly on greased pan.

 Mark into squares when slightly cooled.
 Three-quarters cup peanuts in shell equal one-quarter cup nutmeats.